bollu/exploration/dec-22-asm-diff/README.md

 In GHC, we tend to manage our own call stack as a "return stack".
 Benchmarking this versus having an actual stack.

+In the PNGs, the first is *always* the C version (optimal) and the second is haskell-like-C.

 - https://gist.github.com/bollu/66a445df8e419735b1dab044b5fd0553

 # Sources